Man on the Moon

 Ending Explained: Man on the Moon

-The final moments of Man on the Moon reflect the filmmakers' creative choices, offering an ending that aligns with the film's tone and style.
+The final moments of Man on the Moon reflect the creative choices of the filmmakers and align with the tone of the narrative.

 Who Should Watch Man on the Moon?